-Interview Platform: The Muffin
+Interview Platform link on: The Muffin

 Interview Conducted by: Margot L. Dill

 Welcome to Lisa H. Owens who won second place in our latest creative nonfiction essay contest!
 Her essay is titled, "What You Can Do in 8 Minutes and 46 Seconds."
 You can read it here, and you don't want to miss it.
 It's powerful, and we discuss below why she was motivated to write an essay about George Floyd and his treatment by the police officers who were arresting him.
 But first here's a bit more about Lisa: